-The resort of Cala D’Or, or Golden Bay, has been developed as an upmarket resort from what was previously a fishing village.
-Located in the west, it is not over-developed and retains an element of Spanish feel.
-High-rise buildings do not feature, with lovely Ibizan style, white-washed buildings found among the pine trees.
+The Cala D’Or (Golden Bay) is a popular town located at the east coast of Mallorca that has been developed as an upmarket resort from what was previously a fishing village.
+There are no high-rise buildings, with lovely Ibizan style, white-washed buildings found among the pine trees.

-Other attractions including the Parc Natural de Mondragó nature reserve, the Es Fortí fortress, the Serra de Levante, San Salvador monastery, and the 13th century ancient fortification Castell de Santueri.
+Other attractions including the Parc Natural de Mondragó nature reserve, Playa S’Amarado Natural Park, Cala Mondrago, the Es Fortí fortress, the Serra de Levante, San Salvador monastery, and the 13th century ancient fortification Castell de Santueri.

 Stay in Cala D’Or if you want to avoid package holiday crowds, you are looking for a range of accommodation alternatives, your family includes older children, you are interested in sea-based activities.

 Best places to stay in Majorca in Cala D’Or:

 - luxury ($$$): Melia Cala d’Or Boutique Hotel